-Over the last seven years, Dubuque, Iowa has become a hotbed of interfaith dialogue, thanks to Children of Abraham.
+Over the last nine years, Dubuque, Iowa has become a hotbed of interfaith dialogue, thanks to Children of Abraham.
 The group holds monthly public lectures, Bible, Torah and Qur’an study, and interfaith discussions, where hundreds of people have come to broaden their understanding and promote peace.
 It started when a Catholic history professor, a Muslim psychiatrist and Jewish computer professor decided to open their unique conversation to the larger community.
 LightWorkers spoke with co-founder John Eby, a professor at Loras College, about how loving one’s neighbor starts with listening.
 Here are the edited highlights of our conversation.

 LW: How did Children of Abraham start?

 Eby: At a conference, I introduced myself to Adib Kassas, the imam in Dubuque, and asked if he would be willing to come to Loras and talk about the Qur’an.
 I had studied Islam quite a bit but recognized that because I’m not Muslim, there would be things I would be missing.
 He came, and then a group of four or five of us started meeting weekly, including Adib and my friend Alan Garfield, who was president at Temple Bethel.
 We realized we had an amazing conversation and sharing of ideas.
 We all liked the idea of a public, monthly community conversation.
 We started up the next year.